Quick – when’s the last time you met a Eupehmia? How ’bout an Oighrig?

 But diminutive Effie ranked in the US Top 100 right through 1902, and remained ranked until 1959.

 Real life Effies include:

-- Effie Gray married the critic John Ruskin, but Ruskin was, by all accounts, a cad.
+- Effie Gray married the critic John Ruskin, but their marriage quickly faltered.
 Effie left him for painter John Everett Millais, causing a scandal in Victorian England.
 Dramatic adaptations followed, including a Spring 2009 BBC drama called Desperate Romantics.